ualib/agda-algebras/computation.rst

                     -- {f₁ f₂: Π (x: α), β x},
                     -- (∀ (x: α), f₁ x = f₂ x) → f₁ = f₂)

-This :term:`extensional` view of equality of functions is sometimes called "Leibniz equality" and it is usually taken for granted in the context of set theory and classical logic.
-From a constructive perspective, however, it is more natural to think of a function as an algorithm, or computer programs, that is presented in some explicit (constructive) way.
+This is sometimes called "Leibniz equality" and it is usually taken for granted in the context of set theory and classical logic.

-It is certainly the case that two computer programs can compute the same answer for every input despite the fact that their syntax and performance characteristics may be quite different.
-Are these computer programs really "equal?"
+From a constructive perspective, a function is given by an algorithm, or computer program, that implements a specification of the function in a particular way.
+Of course, two programs (i.e., functions) may output the same answer for every input, even if the syntax and performance characteristics of the programs are quite different.

-A view of functions that does not force us to identify two functions with the same input/output behavior is known as an :term:`intensional` view of functions.
+In contrast to extensional equality, an :term:`intensional` view of functions does *not* identify two functions solely on the basis input/output behavior.

+The reader may wish to think about notions of equality of functions that seem reasonable or natural.
+Should two programs be considered "equal" provided they always return the same output when given the same input.
+What if they eventually produce the same output but one takes milliseconds to complete, while the other takes a lifetime?

+Evidently, there are a number of distinct notions of equality, and each may have its place.

 -------------------------------------